Kiribati Travel Information

 Travellers to Kiribati will encounter a strange mix of informality and rigidity in terms of social mores and customs.
 Generally, Kiribati boasts a relatively classless society, where people are known by their first names, and talk freely and good-humouredly with one another.
-However, despite this general bonhomie, there are certain codes of behaviour that are strictly observed.
+However, despite this general conviviality, there are certain codes of behaviour that are strictly observed.
 In all aspects of social life, modesty and humility are considered desirable traits - direct eye contact is not often made, women are expected to dress conservatively, and aggressive or confrontational behaviour is heavily frowned upon.
 Travellers to Kiribati should note that the top of one's head is considered a sacred, deeply personal area.
 Under no circumstances should you touch someone on the top of their head (unless invited to do so), and if you are walking past someone who is lying down, give them a wide berth to ensure that you don't cause offence.
-In general, don't pass through crowds of people, especially if they are engaged in the 'circular' discussions that characterise Kiribati's social life.

-Visitors to Kiribati may import the following goods duty-free: 200 cigarettes/50 cigars/225g of tobocco, an mount of perfume reasonable for personal use, a reasonable amount of gifts, one still and one movie camera and a reasonable amount of film, and sports equipment for personal use.
+Visitors to Kiribati may import the following goods duty-free: 200 cigarettes or 225g of tobocco and an mount of perfume reasonable for personal use.
 Those 21 and older may bring one litre of spirits and one litre of wine.

 Become our Kiribati Travel Expert